GPUOpen-Tools/radeon_memory_visualizer/README.md

 Once the script has finished, in the case of Visual Studio 2019, a sub-folder called 'vs2019' will be created containing the necessary build files.
 Go into the 'vs2019' folder (build/win/vs2019) and double click on the RMV.sln file and build the 64-bit Debug and Release builds.
 The Release and Debug builds of RMV will be available in the build/release and build/debug folders.

+### Building on Ubuntu
+Required dependencies can be installed as follows:

+sudo apt-get update
+sudo apt-get install build-essential python3 chrpath sudo apt-get install python3-pip pip install sphinx_rtd_theme sudo snap install cmake --classic sudo apt-get install git sudo apt-get install python3-sphinx sudo apt-get install libxcb-xinerama0 sudo apt-get install mesa-common-dev libglu1-mesa-dev

+Qt V5.15.2 can be installed using the Qt online installer available from the Qt 5.15.2 release page here: https://www.qt.io/blog/qt-5.15.2-released
+As an alternative, the Qt 5.12.6 offline installer can be used here: https://download.qt.io/archive/qt/5.12/5.12.6/ (the .run file) and installed to ~/Qt/Qt5.12.6 (the default of ~/Qt5.12.6 will not work).

+XCB libraries are required for Qt v5.15.x (they are not needed for older Qt versions).
+By default, the CMake configuration will attempt to copy these files from the Qt lib folder.
+If these files are installed elsewhere on the system or an older version of Qt is being used to build RMV, the --disable-extra-qt-lib-deploy pre_build.py script argument may be used.
+This will prevent the build configuration scripts from attempting to copy the libraries in the post build step.
+If needed, the XCB library files (libxcb*) can be obtained from the /lib folder of the Radeon Developer Tool
+Suite download found at https://gpuopen.com/tools/.

+Run the python pre_build.py in the build folder.

+$ python3 pre_build.py

+Or run the pre_build.py script with the -qt option to specify another version of Qt (also use the --disable-extra-qt-lib-deploy flag since the XCB libraries aren't needed).
+For example:

+$ python3 pre_build.py --qt 5.12.6 --disable-extra-qt-lib-deploy

+The pre_build.py script will construct the output folders and build the necessary makefiles.
+To build the release build, use:

+$ make -j5 -C linux/make/release

+Similarly for the debug build, use:

+$ make -j5 -C linux/make/debug

+The pre_build.py script should only need to be used when adding or removing source files.

 ## Support ##
 For support, please visit the RMV repository github page: https://github.com/GPUOpen-Tools/radeon_memory_visualizer